piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 **Status**: Recording in progress

 - Introduction to Azure functions
+- Use case and benefits of an Azure function
 - Introduction to the sample app to be used for this demo: Serverless QR Code Generator
 - Demo creating the Azure function and deploying locally
 - Publishing the function to Azure using CLI tools